 After the first lockout, students will be required to pay $25.00 per lockout.

 Living with another person or persons may be a brand-new experience for some, which may cause some concerns throughout the semester or year.
-In the case a student is having issues or concerns regarding their roommate or suitemate they should speak with their Resident Assistant (RA) immediately.
-From there, the RA can begin working with those involved in our well-planned and thought-out mediation process.
+In the case a student is having issues or concerns regarding their roommate or suitemate they should speak with their Resident Assistant (RA) or Community Director (CD) immediately.
+From there, the RA or CD can begin working with those involved in our well-planned and thought-out mediation process.
 Unit and bedroom reassignment is not a solution to roommate/suitemate conflicts and reassignment requests will not be granted.

 At the beginning of each semester, all roommates and suitemates that share a unit will be required to complete and fill out a roommate/suitemate agreement contract.
 This contract covers various topics when it comes to sharing spaces and living with other individuals (i.e., cleanliness, guests/visitors, studying, sleeping, etc.).
 In the case of a roommate or suitemate conflict, the roommate/suitemate agreement contract will be reintroduced to ensure all roommates and suitemates are following the rules and guidelines they have set for themselves.
 Roommate/Suitemate agreement contracts may be updated and changed at any time and as many times throughout the semester and year, as long as all students within the unit and/or bedroom agree to said updates and changes.

-The Department of Residential Life works closely with our Office of Disability Services (ODS) to ensure that any student living on campus who needs a housing accommodation completes the correct steps and procedures.
+The Office of Residential Life works closely with our Office of Disability Services (ODS) to ensure that any student living on campus who needs a housing accommodation completes the correct steps and procedures.

 If you are looking for or needing an accommodation relating to your housing on campus, please email the Office of Disability Services (ODS) to begin the process.
 Once your intake has been completed and approved by ODS, you will begin working with Residential Life and Student Living regarding you housing need(s).